rubocop/rubocop/manual/cops_layout.md

 --- | --- | --- | --- | ---
 Enabled | Yes | Yes  | 0.49 |

-This cops checks the indentation of the first key in a hash literal where the opening brace and the first key are on separate lines.
+This cop checks the indentation of the first key in a hash literal where the opening brace and the first key are on separate lines.
 The other keys' indentations are handled by the AlignHash cop.